 Introduce a new A-IoT Area, at least to be used in the Inventory Request Transfer IE

-AIOTF is aware of the supported A-IoT Area of the gNB, at least by OAM.
+AIOTF is aware of the supported new A-IoT Area of the gNB, at least by OAM.

 It is FFS whether the new A-IoT Area is encoded as GNSS info or new A-IoT Area ID.